cptfares/quiz1/README.md

-quiz is my first web application using vanilla js
+QUIZ is my first web application using vanilla js.